Jade has always been the material most highly prized, even above silver and gold.

 The former Kingdom of Khotan (today the area in Xinjiang province) used most precious white jade for yearly tribute payments made to the Chinese Imperial court.

-Jade’s basic colour is white with a colourless opaqueness and a waxy like appearance.
-The variation of the colours comes from trace elements (i.e. iron, chromium, magnesia, calcium) within the stone’s chemical formula, creating a colour range from various shades of apple green, bright green and spinach green, delicate violet tones, brown, grades of white, grey, red, reddish and brown tones, shades of blue to black, yellow, and orange.
+Jade’s basic color is white with a colorless opaqueness and a waxy like appearance.
+The variation of the colors comes from trace elements (i.e. iron, chromium, magnesia, calcium) within the stone’s chemical formula, creating a color range from various shades of apple green, bright green and spinach green, delicate violet tones, brown, grades of white, grey, red, reddish and brown tones, shades of blue to black, yellow, and orange.

-Generally speaking, the value of jade is determined according to its colour and the intensity of it, the lustre, texture, clarity and transparency.
+Generally speaking, the value of jade is determined according to its color and the intensity of it, the lustre, texture, clarity and transparency.

 Jades often have veins, blemishes and streaks running through them, though these may not always be regarded as flaws.
 On the contrary, some of these patterns are considered particularly valuable.

-The so called ‘imperial emerald green’ colour of the gem stone is the most expensive one.
+The so called ‘imperial emerald green’ color of the gem stone is the most expensive one.

-Because of the colour range, jade has always been a perfect gem stone.
+Because of the color range, jade has always been a perfect gem stone.

-Jade was utilised for rituals and ceremonies, giving jade a sacrificial and religious character, and used as utilitarian jade for indoor decoration and personal adornment, hence limning the owner’s social status.
+Jade was utilized for rituals and ceremonies, giving jade a sacrificial and religious character, and used as utilitarian jade for indoor decoration and personal adornment, hence limning the owner’s social status.